GoogleCloudPlatform/developer-journey-app/infra/README.md

 * [Cloud Firestore] for scalable serverless databases
 * [Secret Manager] for managing project secrets storage

-If your project does meet this requirement, continue to the [CI/CD documentation](./environments/dev/README.md) to learn more, otherwise follow the pre-requisites before continuing.
+Follow the pre-requisites before continuing.
+If you want to learn more about CI/CD, check out our [documentation](#provision-a-cicd-pipeline).

 **Note:** The manual `gcloud` commands below will be automated in future iterations of this project.